Documentation

 - Charge_curr2: Data stream reporting the charge current in battery corresponding to volt- aux from the solar redundant power supply measured in milliamps.

-- RSSI-x: A measure of the relative signal strength intensity of the radio communication
+- RSSI-x: A measure of the relative signal strength intensity of the radio

 between the SeniMax gateway and ATT cell towers.
 Values close to zero indicate poor,